OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

 ### CEF-Connectivity using Oxalis-Standalone sending SBD payloads

-Oxalis-Standalone performs validations to ensure messages conform to PEPPOL standards. to work around this issue, we have made some changes to Oxalis-AS4 to allow us to bypass these restrictions for CEF-Connectivity test.
+Oxalis-Standalone performs validations to ensure messages conform to PEPPOL standards.
+To work around this issue, we have made some changes to Oxalis-AS4 to allow us to bypass these restrictions for CEF-Connectivity test.
 These changes are kept minimal not to unnecessarily endanger the PEPPOL network.
 If messages using CEF PMode is to be used regularly we recommend the creation of a separate CLI wrapper or adjustments to Oxalis-Standalone.
 The modified version of Oxalis-AS4 can be found here.

 To perform the CEF-Connectivity test send use the provided configuration and payload using these parameters `-f &lt;path to file&gt; -u &lt;http address to CEF&gt; -cert &lt;path to CEF certificate&gt;`.
 Use of the additional override commands will add PEPPOL prefixes to the values that will break the connectivity test.